JonasBanhos/JonasBanhos.github.io/pages/projects.md

 ## <a name="section1"><a/>Rayleigh–Bénard Convection - 2D - CFD
 <div style="text-align: justify">
-CFD code solving the Rayleigh–Bénard Convection problem by full 2D implementation through Matlab.
+CFD code the Rayleigh–Bénard Convection problem by full 2D implementation through Matlab.
+This is a research-quality code.
+Project from CFD class ME5311 at UConn.
 </div>

 ### Implementation Highlights